The Liverpool Cathedral Schools Singing Programme is now taking on new Partner-Schools to start in September 2023.

 About

 Liverpool Cathedral Schools Singing Programme (SSP) has been working with primary schools since 2012.
-During this time, we’ve worked with some 8,000 children from over 40 schools, run more than 20 music projects, and given large-scale performances both at the cathedral and across this Diocese.
+During this time, we’ve worked with some 8,000 children from over 40 schools and given large-scale performances both at the cathedral and across the diocese.

 Delivery

-The SSP is run as a partnership with schools.
-Our expert music staff visit partner-schools across 30 weeks of the year to provide one hour of singing-based workshops (2 x 30 minutes) across two classes or year groups.
-Workshops include warm-ups, singing games, new songs, and musicianship skills which include improvisation and music notation reading.
+The SSP is run in partnership with schools.
+Our expert music staff visit partner-schools across 30 weeks of the year to provide a minimum of one hour per week of singing-based workshops across two classes or year groups.
+Workshops include warm-ups, singing games, new songs, and musicianship skills.
+Teachers receive a full curriculum plan at the start of term and a report at the end of term.
+Teachers also get access to our digital resources.

 Pupils of partner-schools can access our after-school choirs programme across the Diocese of Liverpool.
-Choirs include the Liverpool Cathedral Choir and our Junior Choirs in Liverpool, Knowsley and Sefton.
+We currently have choirs located in Liverpool, Knowsley and Sefton.

 For Church of England Church Schools and Religious Academies